remmah/TimeCoder/README.md

 ## Using the pre-built version

-There will be a pre-built version available for download through itch.io shortly.
+You can download a pre-built version from the [Releases](https://github.com/remmah/TimeCoder/releases) tab.
+There will also be a pre-built version available through itch.io.